DrQz/pdq-qnm-pkg/README.md

 	PDQ_Report();
 }
 ```
+How long can a customer arriving at the bank expect to wait for a teller?
 Predicted performance metrics that result from solving a PDQ model can easily be displayed
 using the generic `Report()` function:
 ```
                         PRETTY DAMN QUICK REPORT